holecekales/Cortex/README.md

   Can i get this going for the socket?

 **Firmware update needed**
-* Get device alarm going
+* Get buzzer  going
-* Get better reconnection mechanics for the device
 * Get reset going (if needed)
-* Reduce the frequency of updates?
 * Get some LED indication of the state
+  - connected
+  - connecting
+  - connction failed

 **HW section**
 * Pump - install auxiliary pump?